Tour Length

 Where can I go on a safari from Nairobi?

-1How much time do I need for a Kenya safari from Nairobi?
+1How much time do I need for a Kenya trip from Nairobi?

 “How you answer this question will depend on how much time you have to spare and how much money you have to spend.
 That’s because you could easily spend a month or two on safari in Kenya and still not see everything.
 Count on spending at least 1 day in and around Nairobi, although Kenya’s capital really does deserve at least a couple of days.
 If you decide to visit Amboseli or Lake Nakuru National Parks, 2 days for each is really a minimum.
 For Amboseli, add a couple of extra days each for Tsavo West and Tsavo East.
 For the Masai Mara, plan on a minimum of 3 days, but ideally you should dedicate more time here.
 And remember, when calculating the length of your safari you’ll need to allow for the time you spend traveling to and from each destination.
 Many travelers also combine time spent on safari with a beach holiday, so you might wish to factor that in too, if that’s a priority.”

-2Can I see the Big Five animals on a safari from Nairobi?
+2Can I see the Big Five animals on a trip from Nairobi?

 3Should I go for a road or fly-in safari from Nairobi?